eraybasar/pesdk-docs/_guides/html5/v3_6/introduction/configuration.md

   * `preloader` Boolean - Enables the preloader.
 Defaults to `true`.
   * `watermarkImage` Image - An image that should be placed on top as a watermark.
 Defaults to `undefined`.
   * `image` Image - The image that the user can edit.
 Defaults to `undefined`.
-  * `displayResizeMessage` Boolean - Should a message be displayed when the image has been scaled down for perforamcen.
+  * `displayResizeMessage` Boolean - Should a message be displayed when the image has been scaled down for performance reasons.
 Defaults to `true`.

   * `photoRoll` Object